 - Always Research.
 Some new tools and application may be shiny and enticing but that doesn’t mean it’s worth the money.
 In a time when app development is at the forefront of technology, there are a number of free applications and tools that can get the job done just as well.
 With websites like Fiverr and photo editing apps sweeping the market, paying $1500 dollars for software may be extravagant.
 When you need something for your business, try to research cheaper ways to get the job done.

 - Measure your goals.
 Being creative is fun but sometimes your mind can be filled with so many ideas you don’t know where to start.
 Write it all down and be truthful with yourself.
-Can you really do this?
-Then plan how you’re going to do it.
+Can you really implement this specific goal?
+If you think so, then plan how you’re going to do it, step-by-step.

 - Celebrate your work.
 It takes a strong person to get up and start their own business.
 It’s healthy to remind yourself that you are working hard and following your dreams.
 Pop the champagne, buy a new dress, or have some filet mignon!
 Whatever.
 The point is to do something to treat yourself.

 - Have you summarized your cash flows for last year?